OpenTechStrategies/torque/TorqueDataConnect/README.md

 ### Setting up configuration variables

-You need to add wikis to `$wgTorqueDataConnectMultiWikiConfig`, with the keys being the wiki key, while the values being the sheet that wiki key should be used for:
+You need to add wikis to `$wgTorqueDataConnectMultiWikiConfig`, with the keys being the sheet, while the values being the wiki key that should be used for the sheet:

 ```
-$wgTorqueDataConnectMultiWikiConfig["Wiki1"] = "Sheet1";
+$wgTorqueDataConnectMultiWikiConfig["Sheet1"] = "Wiki1";
-$wgTorqueDataConnectMultiWikiConfig["Wiki2"] = "Sheet2";
+$wgTorqueDataConnectMultiWikiConfig["Sheet2"] = "Wiki2";
 ```

 ### MainConfig file on the Meta Wiki